The virtual private networking systemHamachi emulates LAN over the Internet.

 The use of 5.x range was a controversial design decision, because it is a part of a public IP space, meaning that a Hamachi user won't be able to communicate with anyone who is using the "real" 5.x.x.x IP on the Internet.
 However the range was unassigned back then and remained that way until 2010, giving plenty of time to switch the system to - now matured and much better supported - IPv6.

 The idea of using Instant Messenger UI for managing a list of network peers comes from a company called eTunnels - a Vancouver-based dot-com era start-up that I had a pleasure to work at before it closed down in '02.
 It was developing a centrally managed VPN service software and aimed at selling it to the telcos.

-The name - Hamachi - is due to Steven Bevan.
+The name - Hamachi - is due to Stephen Bevan.

 eTunnels created a piece of technology for getting IPsec traffic through NAT devices.
 It was internally called the tunnelling architecture or tuna.
 Then at some point Steven developed a revised version and proposed to call it Hamachi, which is a Japanese name for yellowtail, another tasty fish.
 With eTunnels gone soon after, the name became vacant and Steven generously allowed for it to be used for this project.

 Links» Current Hamachi website